reikawa13/Vacant-Room-Finder---iOS-App/README.md

 * Users can create a new account
 * Users can log in
 * Users can choose whether to search by building name or by using their locations to find nearby vacant rooms
-* Users can browse real-time vacant/taken rooms on map
-* Users can update the status of the rooms when they start using

-**Optional Nice-To-Have Specs**
 * Users can connect their location to the map to more easily find vacant rooms nearby
 * Users can receive recommendations on vacant rooms nearby
+* Users can update the status of the rooms (vacant/taken)

+**Optional Nice-To-Have Specs**
+* Users can browse real-time vacant/taken rooms on map
 * Users can update the status of the room easily by scanning a QR code
 * Users can rate and leave comments on the rooms
 * Users can check the future reservation status of the rooms.